JuliaPy/PythonCall.jl/docs/src/conversion-to-julia.md

 See below for an explanation of the `Py*` types (`PyList`, `PyIO`, etc).

+To add new conversion rules, see further below.

 ## [Wrapper types](@id python-wrappers)

 The following types wrap a Python object, giving it the semantics of a Julia object.
 For example `PyList(x)` interprets the Python sequence `x` as a Julia abstract vector.